Epiphyseal Injuries

 - Clinical diagnosis made with focal tenderness over the physis

-- Most common example is SCFE
+- Most classic example is SCFE

 - Growth disturbance is rare